IssamDjadja/Cyoa-Project/cave/assistStranger.md

+# Assistance

-##Approaching the stranger with caution, you ask for the stranger's name.
+**Approaching the stranger with caution, you ask for the stranger's name.**
 "Jack" he said, "please . . . **help me!**"

 ---